flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 - Support for local files (PFD, images) - requires FlyByWire SimBridge (not yet merged)

 ## Known Issues

+### Pause at TOD Issues

+- Since the feature is linked to vertical guidance, having an inaccurate T/D or missing T/D may not pause the simulation.

 ### Vertical Guidance Issues